Smart Grids Data Analysis: A Systematic Mapping Study: SMS Results

-The common aspects discussed can be useful to further characterize the articles, by giving the general themes that are focus of the papers.
+The common aspects discussed in the articles can be useful to characterize the different research areas, by providing general themes.
 The main aspects discussed in each paper are presented in Table \ref{tbl:aspects-mapping}.